Tube estimates for diffusion processes under a weak H\"ormander condition: Matrix norm and control metric

-applying again Remark \ref{remmatr} as in the previous point, also \eqref{eq4} follows. \epr We prove now some estimates that will be needed in the concatenation along the tube.
-The following lemma establish the equivalence of matrix norms of this kind when the matrix is taken in two points that are close in such matrix norms, uniformly in $\delta$. \bl{normpoint} Consider two points $x,y\in\R^2$.
-It exist $\r,\d^*\in 1/\cal{C}$ such that: If $|x-y|_{A_\d(x)}\leq \r$, for any $\d \leq \d^*$, for any $\xi\in \R^2$,
+applying again Remark \ref{remmatr} as in the previous point, also \eqref{eq4} follows. \epr The following lemma establish the equivalence of matrix norms of this kind when the matrix is taken in two points that are close in such matrix norms. \bl{normpoint} Consider $x_0,x, y\in\R^2$, with $|x-x_0|< 1$.
+There exist $\a\in 1/\cal{C}_0$ such that if and $|x-y|_{A_\d(x)}\leq \a$,